How Does IO-Link Work?

-- The cable that runs between the IO-Link device and IO-Link master has a 20 m distance limit
+- The cable that runs between the IO-Link device & IO-Link master has a 20 m distance limit

-- IO-Link devices can transmit up to 32 bytes per cycle, which means that it can’t transmit megabytes of data, for example
+- IO-Link devices can transmit up to 32 bytes per cycle, however, it can’t transmit megabytes of data

 Working with an IO-Link Expert: Belden